Easy Lemon Beet Hummus Recipe

 Is it gluten-free?

-The hummus itself is naturally gluten free.
-Just be sure to serve with gluten-free crackers if needed.
+The hummus itself is naturally gluten-free.
+Just be sure to serve with gluten-free crackers or bread if needed.

 Can I use canned beets instead of roasting?